How often do you get surprised by live and are not prepared?

 There are two types of rainy days: Those that you expect and those you don’t.

-Sometimes you even know when a rainy day happens: You have to pay your expensive vacation in October.
+Occasionally you even know when a rainy day happens: You have to pay your expensive vacation in October.

 For other rainy days, you do not know when they occur - but you can still anticipate them.
 For example, your old car might need repair once in a while.